gitlabhq/omnibus-gitlab/doc/development/contribute-to-omnibus-gitlab.md

 ### Merge request guidelines

-If you are working on a new feature or an issue which doesn't have an entry on the Omnibus GitLab issue tracker, it is always a better idea to create an issue and mention that you will be working on it as this will help to prevent duplication of work.
+If you are working on a new feature or an issue which doesn't have an entry on the issue tracker, it is always a better idea to create an issue and mention that you will be working on it as this will help to prevent duplication of work.
 Also, others may be able to provide input regarding the issue, which can help you in your task.